rmdhfz/merge-file/README.md

 # merge-file
-This is script for megre files.
+This is script for merge files.